 Time limits

-There are strict time limits that preclude certain claims being brought with extensions being granted to employees when they begin the ACAS early conciliation process.
+Strict time limits preclude specific claims from being brought, with extensions being granted to employees when they begin the ACAS early conciliation process.

-We can advise you of the relevant time limits depending on what stage the potential claim is at.
-It may be that the employee’s claim is out of time regardless of its merits.
-There are occasions whereby an employee can obtain an extension of time by applying to the Employment Tribunal.
+We can advise you of the relevant time limits depending on the stage of the potential claim.
+Regardless of its merits, the employee’s claim may be out of time.
+On occasion, an employee can obtain an extension of time by applying to the Employment Tribunal.

-Employees who are unable to claim unfair dismissal can still claim for breach of contract (regardless of the length of the employment relationship), if you, as the employer, breach a term of the employment contract.
-For such claims, fairness is not an issue; with the remedy being limited to putting an employee in a position they would have been if the employer had not breached the employment contract.
+Employees who are unable to claim unfair dismissal can still claim breach of contract (regardless of the length of the employment relationship) if you, as the employer, breach a term of the employment contract.
+For such claims, fairness is not an issue, and the remedy is limited to putting an employee in a position they would have been in if the employer had not breached the employment contract.

-In any dismissal, it is crucial that you give notice or notice pay to the employee – unless it is a summary dismissal and all accrued but untaken holiday is accounted for as at the date of dismissal.
+In any dismissal, it is crucial that you give notice or notice pay to the employee—unless it is a summary dismissal and all accrued but untaken holiday is accounted for as of the date of dismissal.

 When to seek legal advice

-You should seek legal advice as early as possible to stay on the right side of the law and protect your business from potential claims.
+You should seek legal advice as early as possible to protect your business from potential claims and stay on the right side of the law.

 Some practical steps to avoid potential pitfalls